marcellodebernardi/loss-landscapes/README.md

 read Li et al's paper.

-## 2. Loss in Parameter Subspaces
+## 2. Base Example: Supervised Loss in Parameter Subspaces
-This library facilitates the computation of a neural network model's loss landscape in low-dimensional subspaces of the parameter space.
-It does not provide plotting facilities, letting the user define how the data should be plotted, and is designed to support any deep learning library (in principle - currently only PyTorch is supported).
-As an example, it allows a PyTorch user to produce data for a plot such as the one seen above by simply calling
+The simplest use case for `loss-landscapes` is to estimate the value of a supervised loss function in a subspace of a neural network's parameter space.
+The subspace in question may be a point, a line, or a plane (these subspaces can be meaningfully visualized).
+Suppose the user has trained a supervised learning model, of type `torch.nn.Module`, on a dataset consisting of samples `X` and labels `y`, by minimizing some loss function.
+The user now wishes to produce a surface plot alike to the one in section 1.

+This is accomplished as follows:

 ````python
 metric = Loss(loss_function, X, y)
 landscape = random_plane(model, metric, normalize='filter')
 ````

+As seen in the example above, the two core concepts in `loss-landscapes` are _metrics_ and _parameter subspaces_.
+The latter define the section of parameter space to be considered, while the former define what quantity is evaluated at each considered point in parameter space, and how it is computed.
+In the example above, we define a `Loss` metric over data `X` and labels `y`, and instruct `loss_landscape` to evaluate it in a randomly generated planar subspace.

 This would return a 2-dimensional array of loss values, which the user can plot in any desirable way.
-Below are a contour plot and a surface plot made in `matplotlib`, drawn over the same loss landscape data, that demonstrate what a loss landscape along a planar parameter subspace could look like.
-Check the `examples` directory for `jupyter` notebooks with more in-depth examples of what is possible.
+Example visualizations the user might use this type of data for are shown below.

 <p align="center"><img src="/img/loss-contour.png" width="75%" align="middle"/></p>

 <p align="center"><img src="/img/loss-contour-3d.png" width="75%" align="middle"/></p>

+Check the `examples` directory for `jupyter` notebooks with more in-depth examples of what is possible.

 ## 3. Metrics and Custom Metrics